Yellow Ingestrie

 Fruit

-Form: Sources give somewhat varying form descriptions.
+Form: Sources describe the form in closely related but slightly varying terms.
 Warder: globular, truncated, regular.
 Downing: roundish oblate.
 Hansen: very regular, oblate, cylindrical, flattened at both ends.
 Bunyard: square-rounded, regular.
+Central Experimental Farm: roundish.

-Core/Seeds: Core medium, oval, regular, closed (Warder) / open (Hansen), clasping; cells ovate or obovate, entire, axile; tube funnel-shaped; stamens median (Hansen).
+Core / Seeds: Core medium, oval, regular, closed, clasping (Warder); core open, clasping, with cells ovate or obovate, entire, axile, tube funnel-shaped, stamens median (Hansen).
+(Warder and Hansen disagree on whether the core is closed or open.)
 Seeds few, large, pale (Warder); few, flattened, large, pointed (Hansen).

 Season